hectormz/167L-materials/labs/Report-Guideline.md

     \usepackage[euler]{textgreek}
 ---

-# Lab Report Templates, BE167L Spring 2018
+# Lab Report Templates

-**Formatting -- 1" margins, Arial font type, size 12**

-**Follow this layout for EACH lab within the report.
-There is no specific page limit, however remain within the above guidelines for each section.**
+Follow this layout for EACH lab within the report.
+Format with 1" margins, arial font type, size 12.
+There is no specific page limit; however, remain within the above guidelines for each section.

 ## Title (Example): Lab 1 -- Solutions and Measurements